Maintaining the Beko Turkish Coffee Maker.

 A little preventive maintenance will save you a lot of time troubleshooting later.
 The cleaning process is easy.

 - Wipe the cavity daily.
-Remove the pot from it’s spot and wipe the interior of the cavity with a wet paper towel.
+Remove the pot and wipe the interior of the cavity with a wet paper towel.
 Don’t just wipe the walls of the unit.
 Wipe the metal plate the pot sits on: Poor contact between the pot bottom and the plate can disrupt the cooking process.
 Also wipe the underside of the roof: The Cooking-Level Detection Sensor up there can become blocked by grounds and throw off the brewing.
 You’ll likely only find a trace amount of grounds when you wipe the Beko down, but these can build up if you don’t take care of them daily.

 - Rinse the pot.
 Washing with harsh cleaners and scrubbing are no-nos, since they can strip off the coatings that help maintain correct temperatures.
 Just rinse the pot well with fresh water and wipe with a clean dishcloth.
 Make sure you wipe the underside of the pot as well and dry the pot thoroughly with a dry dishtowel.
 Tap water can be full of additives that build up if you don’t dry.

 - Clean monthly with vinegar.
 Once a month, put a normal amount of water in the pot, add a tablespoon of white vinegar and run it through the normal brewing process.
 Rinse the pot thoroughly before the next use.
+I usually run the Beko through a full brewing with only clean water to make sure all tartness from the vinegar is gone.

 - Do this all from the first day.
 If you wait until your Beko malfunctions, it’s harder to get things back on track and you’ll be one of those complaining on Amazon.